 There are many pathways in which to progress your aged care career.
 Upskilling can provide you with the opportunities to take your career to the next level or shift into various other areas of care.
-This might be extending your skills to disability care, designing programs to improve the health of the elderly, or specialising in leadership and management within the sector.
+This might be extending your skills in designing programs to improve the health of the elderly or specialising in leadership and management within the sector.

 For example, if you commence your aged care career with a Certificate III in Individual Support (CHC33015), you might work as aged care worker providing residential care services for a year or so before deciding to upskill on the job with a Certificate IV in Ageing Support, with a view to taking on a more senior role in your workplace, such as Aged Care Team Leader.